pretix/pretix-docs/docs/tutorial/continuous-operation/dates.md

 Under "Quotas", we are going to enter "Tour tickets".
 We will enter a total capacity of "30".
-Under "Products", we will select the "Guided tour" product.
+Under "Products", we will select the `Guided tour` product.

 Finally, we will click the :btn: Save: button, which takes us back to the dates overview page.